l3gacyb3ta/monis/README.md

 `/theme`: Currently only `index.html.js` gets used in this, but this is the Jinja2 template for the website.
 `/theme/static`: These are static files for a theme `/out`: This is the output of the generator once it has been run !!DONT STORE ANYTHING IMPORTANT HERE IT GETS WIPED ON EACH RUN!!
+`/config.yml`: Anything in here gets passed to the config attribute in the jinja template.

 ## Contributing